-When fighting a cold or flu ramp up your Agni internal fire by drinking a quart a day of Dr. Wickermasinghe’s Ayurvedic Detox Tea for Colds and Flu.
-You will heal more quickly, it will help prevent secondary infections, and your symptoms will be more tolerable
+When fighting a cold or the flu ramp up your Agni internal fire by drinking a quart a day of Dr. Wickermasinghe’s Ayurvedic Detox Tea for Colds and Flu.

 Ayurvedic Detox Tea for Colds and Flu Works by Ramping Up Agni